fragcolor-xyz/shards/docs/docs/learn/shards/primer/working-with-data.md

 - Global: The variable is known throughout the entire Mesh.

 In the example below, the Wire `get-x` attempts to retrieve the value of `.x` defined in the Wire `define-x`.
-Note how it is able to retrieve the value of 1 even though it was defined in a separate Wire.
+Note how it can retrieve the value of 1 even though it was defined in a separate Wire.
 This is due to how `.x` has been defined as a global variable, making its value available to all Wires on the Mesh.

 === "Command"
     ```{.clojure .annotate linenums="1"}